 Magician, Halloween maze, dance party, cider & doughnuts, costume contest, treat bags and prizes for kids 2 and older

-WEST BLOOMFIELD, Michigan— Orchard Mall’s Monster Mash is expected to bring more than 500 costumed kids to a party unlike any other, with Jasen the magician, a not-so-scary Halloween maze, a dance party, a costume contest, cider, donuts, ice cream and treat bags.
+WEST BLOOMFIELD, Michigan— Orchard Mall’s Monster Mash is expected to bring more than 500 costumed kids to a party unlike any other, with Jasen the magician, a not-so-scary Halloween maze, a dance party, a costume contest, cider, doughnuts, ice cream and treat bags.
 All proceeds benefit the Greater West Bloomfield Community Coalition, which works to keep children healthy, safe and free of substance abuse.

 Orchard Mall will be transformed into a Halloween wonderland from 6-9 p.m.
 Friday, Oct.
 26. Tots, tweens and all kids in between are welcome.
 The not-so-scary maze and ice “scream” from Guernsey Farms Dairy will be featured in the Think Ford First kids area.
 A photo booth with spooky and fun backdrops will offer families a chance to capture the magic of the evening.